Benji338-dev/QuickUi-PluginDocs/docs/MainPlugin/textureframe.md

 3. select an ImageLabel/ImageButton.
 4. Click on the texture you want to add.

-the texture will be added at your Ui as an ImageLabel ( ScaleType = Tyle, TileSize = {0, 100, 0, 100}
+The texture will be added at your Ui as an ImageLabel.
+( ScaleType = Tyle, TileSize = {0, 100, 0, 100}